JuliaAstro/LombScargle.jl/README.md

-A pre-planned periodogram in `LombScargle.jl` computed in single thread mode with the fast method is more than 2.5 times faster than the implementation of the same algorithm provided by AstroPy, and more than 4 times faster if 4 FFTW threads are used (on machines with at least 4 physical CPUs).
+A pre-planned periodogram in `LombScargle.jl` computed in single thread mode with the fast method is more than 2.5 times faster than the implementation of the same algorithm provided by Astropy, and more than 4 times faster if 4 FFTW threads are used (on machines with at least 4 physical CPUs).

-The following plot shows a comparison between the times needed to compute a periodogram for a signal with N datapoints using `LombScargle.jl`, with 1 or 4 threads (with `flags = FFTW.MEASURE` for better performance), and the single-threaded AstroPy implementation.
-(Julia version: 0.6.0-pre.alpha.242, commit d694548; `LombScargle.jl` version: 0.3.0; Python version: 3.5.3; AstroPy
+The following plot shows a comparison between the times needed to compute a periodogram for a signal with N datapoints using `LombScargle.jl`, with 1 or 4 threads (with `flags = FFTW.MEASURE` for better performance), and the single-threaded Astropy implementation.
+(Julia version: 0.6.0-pre.alpha.242, commit d694548; `LombScargle.jl` version: 0.3.0; Python version: 3.5.3; Astropy
 version: 1.3.
 CPU: Intel(R) Core(TM) i7-4700MQ.)

 ![benchmarks](https://cdn.rawgit.com/giordano/LombScargle.jl/master/perf/benchmarks.svg)

-Note that this comparison is unfair, as AstroPy doesn’t support pre-planning a periodogram nor exploiting multi-threading.
-A non-planned periodogram in single thread mode in `LombScargle.jl` is still twice faster than AstroPy.
+Note that this comparison is unfair, as Astropy doesn’t support pre-planning a periodogram nor exploiting multi-threading.
+A non-planned periodogram in single thread mode in `LombScargle.jl` is still twice faster than Astropy.

 Development
 -----------